Hanging Coffins in China along the Yangtze River

 How the coffins were put in the cliffs has been a brainteaser to scholars for years.
 There are lots of theories, like the cumuli theory, the scaling ladder theory, the landform change theory, the plank road theory, and the block and tackle theory.

 According to the information we have now, scholar Liu Buxiu considers that the rope theory is probably right.
 The bundle of rope in Coffin Cave in the county of Zigui is evidence for the rope theory.
 Another evidence is, ropes are still the villagers’ main tools for collecting herbal medicine and wood and road building.

 Some other scholars support the theory of plank roads being built along the cliffs.
 They consider the Ladder of Mengliang as evidence (there are 65 sections left).

-People in ancient time called their bodies “forms”.
+People in ancient times called their bodies “forms”.
 They believed spirits attached to the “forms”.
-Some scholars think that the coffins are like boats, carrying the spirits attached to the forms to paradise.
-In the old poetry anthology “Chuci”, the sentence “transferring the spirits of the dead” reflected the spirit theory and ancient ethic customs in the Three Gorges.
+Some scholars think that the coffins are like boats, carrying the spirits attached to the forms of paradise.
+In the old poetry anthology “Chuci”, the sentence “transferring the spirits of the dead” reflected the spirit theory and ancient ethnic customs in the Three Gorges.

 People then thought that human beings came from the water, mountains and caves, so they needed to return there.
 During the age of troglodytism, humans hunted in the forests and fished in the water, so they had a special connection with nature.
 Placing their ancestors’ coffins on cliffs above the water could be seen as sending them back to nature.
 There was a sentence in the famous poem “Flower Burying”: “the inner being came from cleanness and would return to the cleanness”, which is an example of the returning to nature theory.

-In summary, the cliff coffins have unique cultural value and give an insight into early customs and religions in the Three Gorges.
+In summary, the cliff coffins have unique cultural values and give an insight into early customs and religions in the Three Gorges.